joereynolds/life/docs/pure-data/meteor/README.md

 Underneath the voices is a constant 75hz drone being LFO'd to the BPM of the song.

-The focus for this wasn't to learn Pure Data (like the other patches), even so, things were learnt.
+The focus for this wasn't to learn Pure Data (like the other patches), but ironically that's what happened the most.

 1) A few abstractions were made: